BenjaminEstell/dvs-streaming/README.md

 ## Getting Started

 - Run `cargo build` to build the module.
-- To run the example, use the command `cargo run-- --file test_day_001.raw --output output_day_001.raw`, replacing the name of the input file with a .raw file.
+- To run the example, use the command `cargo run -- --file test_day_001.raw --output output_day_001.raw`, replacing the name of the input file with a .raw file.
 - To incorporate the decoder and encoder into your streaming applications, see the example in 'main.rs'.
 - The decoder and encoder are initialized by `prep_file_decoder()` and `prep_file_encoder()`, respectively.